yboodhan/well-read/README.md

 * BASE_URL
 * FACEBOOK_CLIENT_ID
 * FACEBOOK_SECRET
-* GITHUB_CLIENT_ID
+* GOOGLE_CLIENT_ID
-* GITHUB_SECRET
+* GOOGLE_SECRET

-> Note: Create NEW apps on Facebook and Github for new projects
+> Note: Create NEW apps on Facebook and Google for new projects

-> Note: If NOT using OAuth for Facebook and/or Github, switch to the directions on the `master` branch for local auth ONLY.
+> Note: If NOT using OAuth for Facebook and/or Google, switch to the directions on the `master` branch for local auth ONLY.

 #### 9. Run server; make sure it works